 Building community consensus

-For more information about the plan amendment, please contact planners Dara Sanders at firstname.lastname@example.org or Anita McCaig at email@example.com.
+Please contact planners Dara Sanders at firstname.lastname@example.org or Anita McCaig at email@example.com with any questions.

 The plan is currently scheduled for a public hearing during the January 11, 2018 Planning Commission meeting.

 - Friday, January 5, 2018 – Staff report posted here and on the Planning Department's main webpage